 What Are Their Needs?

-Many Romani live in poverty.
-Usually the only clothes a Romani owns are the ones on his back.
+Many live in poverty.
+Usually, the only clothes a Baiga owns are the ones on his or her back.
 An unsanitary lifestyle has created many physical needs among them.
-The quality of health care, nutrition, and education is poor.
-Most children do not attend schools because their families are always on the move.
-Adequate educational opportunities must be provided to raise their standard of living.
+The quality of health care, nutrition and education is poor.
+Most children do not attend school.
+They need adequate educational opportunities to raise their standard of living.
 For this reason, the state of Chhattisgarh considers the Baiga a vulnerable tribe, partly because of their low literacy rate.